 This degree can prepare you for entry-level jobs in radio entertainment, marketing organizations, public relations departments, customer service, and news media.
 It usually takes about two years to complete an associate degree.
 Your education will cover the fundamentals of public relations, mass media communications, and written composition.
 Additionally, an associate's degree can be a great launching point for students who may someday pursue a bachelor's or beyond.

-In the field of communications, a bachelor’s degree is all but required.
-This degree can generally be completed within four years, and it offers students several employment and continued education opportunities.
+In the field of communications, a bachelor's degree is all but required.
+A bachelor's in communication and new media can generally be completed within four years, and it offers students several employment and continued education opportunities.
 Students will have time to explore communications courses with further specification, such as social media ethics, foreign correspondence journalism, and mass media workflows.

 Students who pursue communications at this level will be encouraged to choose a specialty, such as business leadership, public relations, education, IT or marketing.
 Earning a master's degree can help students distinguish themselves with an expertise.
 It is very likely that instructors at this level will require students to write a master's thesis on a topic within their specialty before graduation.